 Any non-Range State, intergovernmental or nongovernmental organization, or other relevant body and entity wishing to become a cooperating partner to this Memorandum of Understanding in accordance with paragraph 30 of the MOU, will be accepted unless at least one third of the Signatories present at the meeting object.
 Candidate Co-operating Partners will submit their expression of interest to the Secretariat, at least 90 days before the start of the next MoS.

-Co-operating Partners that have signed the MOU will have the right to participate but not to vote.
+Co-operating Partners that have signed the MOU will have the right to participate but not will not take part in decision making.

 Rule 6 – Observers

-The United Nations, it’s Specialized Agencies, a non-Signatory State, or any relevant scientific, environmental, cultural, fisheries, or technical body, including Governmental or Non-governmental Organizations, concerned with the conservation and management of sharks may be represented at the meeting as an Observer and will have the right to participate but not to vote.
+The United Nations, it’s Specialized Agencies, a non-Signatory State, or any relevant scientific, environmental, cultural, fisheries, or technical body, including Governmental or Non-governmental Organizations, concerned with the conservation and management of sharks may be represented at the meeting as an Observer and will have the right to participate but will not take part in decision making.

 Observers must inform the Secretariat 75 days prior to the opening of the meeting.

-Logistical and other limitations may require that no more than two Observers from any non-Signatory State, body, or agency be present at the meeting.
+Logistical and other limitations may require that no more than two representatives of any observer be present at the meeting.
 The Secretariat will notify Observers of any such limitations 60 days in advance of the meeting.

-[Rule 6bis – Media
+Rule 6bis – Media

-The MoS is open to the representatives of the media unless such sessions are closed to the public.
+The MoS is open to the representatives of the media unless such sessions are closed. [to the public].
 Representatives of the media may attend the MoS after they have been accredited by the Secretariat for a period of time as defined by the Chair.

 Representatives of the media will be seated in a designated area within the meeting room.
 Photographers and television crews may only enter the areas designated for delegations and for observers when invited to do so by the Chair for as long as they are so authorized.
-Requests for such authorization will be addressed to the Secretariat.]
+Requests for such authorization will be addressed to the Secretariat.

 Rule 7 – Credentials

-or the competent authority of any Regional Economic Integration Organization (REIO) , to fully represent the Signatory at the MOS.
+The Head of Delegation, any Alternative Representative(s) or Advisors of a Signatory will be accredited by the Head of State, Head of government, Minister of Foreign Affairs, the Minister or Deputy of the focal Ministry/Authority for MoU or his or her designeeor the competent authority of any Regional Economic Integration Organization (REIO) , to fully represent the Signatory at the MOS.

 Credentials will include: the full title and date of the MOS; a full list of representatives authorized to represent the Signatory and to transact all such matters with an indication of who is Head of Delegation; a full signature of the appropriate authority as indicated above and printed on official letterhead, preferably with a seal, clearly indicating that the credentials have been issued by the appropriate authority.
 The Secretariat will provide a credential template as an example, together with the notification of the venue and dates of the MOS (Paragraph 5 of Rule 3).